-Are you suffering with diabetes?
-If yes, it is natural to have more precautions especially when traveling.
+Are you suffering from diabetes?
+If yes, it is natural to take more precautions, especially when traveling.
 Check out some of the best travel insurance for diabetics.

-But choosing the right travel insurance for this pre-existing condition can be a little tricky.
+But choosing the right travel insurance for this pre-existing condition can be tricky.
 However, you don’t have to worry because I have everything sorted for you.

 From the importance of getting insurance to the kind of coverage you should consider, read to find all the answers to your possible questions.